pnp/blog/content_to_be_cleaned/post/power-platform-ms-forms-quiz-with-dynamic-leader-board-created.md

+---
-# Power Platform MS Forms Quiz with dynamic Leader Board created using Power Automate and HTTP Trigger
+title: "Power Platform MS Forms Quiz with dynamic Leader Board created using Power Automate and HTTP Trigger"
+date: 2021-04-29T08:40:00-04:00
+author: "Damien Bird"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

 Here is an example Power Automate solution where we query a real SharePoint List acting as a Quiz Leader Board on my dev tenant and bring